sarthkdobriyal/Netflix-clone/README.md

 A netflix app clone with ReactJS and other functionalities Features --->
 - A beautiful UI/UX just like netflix
-- Login/Logout using google authentication
+- Login/Logout and signup using email/password
-- Recieves data from tmdb api
+- Recieves movie data from tmdb api
 - Payment ready using the stripe payment processor
 - Users can have monthly recurring subscription
 - Using Firestore database by firebase
-- Using Stripe payment webhooks to automatically keep track user subscription and their records in the database
+- Using Stripe payment webhooks to automatically keep track of user subscriptions and their records in the database

 Tech Stack :-
 - ReactJS